braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases.md

 }

 {% comment %}
-The following step checks if the time_to_reminder is less than 7 days away, but more than 2 days away.
+The following step checks if the time_to_reminder is less than seven days away but more than two days away.
 Users are scheduled to enter the journey on day 2.
 {% endcomment %}